-ATR 530 - Assessment of Upper Extremity Athletic Injury
+ATR 530 - Clinical Examination of the Upper Quarter

-This course covers fundamentals of the injury evaluation process (HIPS), injury nomenclature and the assessment of injury and illness to the head, axial skeleton, and upper extremity.
-The evaluation process will include the associated anatomy, etiology, special tests for differential assessment, immediate action plan and a referral plan.
+This course covers fundamentals of the injury evaluation process (HIPS), injury nomenclature, clinical evaluation and assessment of injury and illness to the craniofacial structures, cervicothoracic region and upper extremity.
+The evaluation process will include the associated anatomy, etiology, special tests for differential assessment, immediate action and referral plan.

-ATR 536 - Nutritional and Wellness in Athletic Training
+ATR 536 - Nutrition and Wellness in Athletic Training

-This course provides a foundation in the science of exercise nutrition and wellness.
-These foundational principles will be used in promoting healthy lifestyle behaviors and constructing sound nutritional and fitness recommendations as they apply to human physical activity and sports medicine.
-Current research concerning pharmacologic and nutritional ergogenic aids, disordered eating, fluid balance and thermoregulation, body composition, and risk factor screening will be discussed.
+This course provides a foundation in nutrition and the pursuit of life long wellness.
+These foundational principles will be used in promoting healthy lifestyle behaviors and constructing sound nutritional and fitness recommendations as they apply to performance enhancement, injury prevention, tissue healing, and mitigating risk of chronic disease.